LalitDhane/HomemadeBags/readme.md

 This is the Backend for Homemade Bags Project

-### Features
+## EndPoints

+- api/product
+  - Used to Create a new Product via a POST request and to Show exsiting products via GET request.
-- Add new Product
+- api/product/:ProductName
-- See all your Products
-- Update a Specific Product
+  - Used to Update a perticular Product via PUT request
+- api/product/:ProductId
-- Delete a Specific Product
+  - Used to Delete a perticular Product via DELETE request

 ### Technologies Used